Frequently Asked Questions

 - Who will handle Cooperative Program and other missions giving?

-- What kind of access will the planter and the new church have to the office equipment, telephones, and supplies of the sponsor church?
+- What kind of access will the planter and the new church have to the office equipment, telephones, and supplies of the sponsoring church?
 Is this clearly understood?

 - Do any insurance, liability, social security, annuity, or legal issues need to be dealt with?